Survival for bone cancer

 • chordoma

 Please remember that these statistics are for everybody diagnosed with each type of cancer.
-The figures do not take into account other factors that affect your survival, such as the stage and grade of your cancer, your age, where the cancer is, or how well chemotherapy works.
+The figures do not take into account other factors that affect your survival, such as the stage and grade of your cancer, your age, where the cancer is, or how well treatment works.
 Your doctor can tell you more about your own outlook.

 Osteosarcoma